tredontho/purescript-book/text/chapter8.md

 It is a matter of personal preference whether the intermediate `w` and `doc` variables aid in readability.

 Let's dig into our AddressBook `reactComponent`.
-We'll start with a simplified component, and then build up to the actual code in `Main.purs`.
+We'll start with a simplified component and then build up to the actual code in `Main.purs`.

 Take a look at this minimal component.
 Feel free to substitute the full component with this one to see it run: